olepbr/it1901/README.md

 # Group gr2015 repository

 The repo contains group 15's project for IT1901.
 The project can be accessed in the folder "mememedb".

-This is the branch for the second deliverable.